Azure/draft-classic/docs/contributing/hacking.md

 ## Test Your Changes

 Draft includes a suite of tests.
+- `make test-lint`: runs linter/style checks
-Run `make test` for basic unit tests or `make test-e2e` for more comprehensive, end-to-end tests.
+- `make test-unit`: runs basic unit tests
+- `make test`: runs all of the above

 ## Deploying Your Changes